finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Deck Editor Search Results Text-Only View
 - New Mahjong tile set
 - Define order and enums for Mahjong properties
-- Allow automatic deletion of empty decks in Play Mode
+- Allow automatic deletion of empty zones in Play Mode
-- Create Sort Menu when you click on the sort button in the Deck Editor
-- Support default sort and filters
 - Organize cards by category when saving a deck in the Deck Editor
 - Allow rotation to keep viewing the currently selected card
 - Display keyboard shortcuts in-app